-The payments for severe injuries are limited to \$150,000 and fatalities are also valued at \$150,000 when determining rate group costs.
+The payments for severe injuries are limited to \$155,000 and fatalities are also valued at \$155,000 when determining rate group costs.
 This maximum protects rate groups from large shifts in their premium rates due to the random occurrence of expensive claims and does not impact the benefits paid to the injured worker in any way.
-Claims accepted for COVID-19 from the accident years 2020, 2021, and 2022 will be excluded.
+Claims accepted for COVID-19 from the accident years 2020, 2021, and 2022 are excluded.